In this article, you will learn about the largest hotel in the world and how it compares in size to its competitors.

 Meticulously selected greenery surrounds the sun-drenched area of Wynn's outdoor pool.
 You can have refreshing signature cocktails at its poolside lounge and celebrate your victories (or cry away your losses) at the casino.

-The only European hotel in the top 11 – and therefore the largest hotel in Europe – is located in the Russian capital, Moscow.
-With 5,000 rooms, the Izmailovo hotel from 1979 is in 6th place among the largest hotels in the world.
+The only European hotel in the top 11—and therefore the largest hotel in Europe—is located in the Russian capital, Moscow.
+With 5,000 rooms, the Izmailovo hotel from 1979 is in sixth place among the largest hotels in the world.

-The rooms are spread in five buildings, Alfa, Beta, Vega, and a double building Gamma-Delta.
-While officially, the hotel complex has 5,000 rooms, Izmailovo claims to have "around 7,500".
+The rooms are spread across five buildings: Alfa, Beta, Vega, and a double building called Gamma-Delta.
+While the hotel complex officially has 5,000 rooms, Izmailovo claims to have "around 7,500."

 Its impressive socialist classicist-style atrium is decorated by an enormous piece of art hanging from the ceiling.